PKU-YuanGroup/Open-Sora-Plan/README.md

 | ------- | ------------ | ----------- |
 | 93×480p | 427s/100step | 81s/100step |

-Before inference, you need to create two text files: one named `prompt.txt` and another named `condition_images_path.txt`.
-Each line of text in `prompt.txt` should correspond to the paths on each line in `condition_images_path.txt`.
+Before inference, you need to create two text files: one named `prompt.txt` and another named `conditional_images_path.txt`.
+Each line of text in `prompt.txt` should correspond to the paths on each line in `conditional_images_path.txt`.

 For example, if the content of `prompt.txt` is: